CostiaB/Birds_Detection/README.md

 The images were labeled and prepared for object detection using this website https://www.makesense.ai/

-The easy way to access your IP camera is yo use addres from this website:  https://www.ispyconnect.com/cameras
+The easy way to access your IP camera is to use address from this website:  https://www.ispyconnect.com/cameras